 Cognitive behavioral therapy is a type of treatment that focuses on changing behaviors, beliefs, thoughts and attitudes.
-In doing so, it helps to develop coping strategies and improve a person’s ability to regulate their emotions.
-Such an approach can help overcome triggers that worsen substance abuse disorders, but doctors also use CBT to tackle mental illness.
+In doing so, it helps to develop healthy coping skills and improve a person’s ability to regulate their emotions and combat trauma.
+Such an approach can help overcome triggers that worsen substance abuse disorders, but doctors also use CBT to tackle mental health issues.

-The following are just a few areas where cognitive behavioral therapy has shown effectiveness:
+The following are just a few areas where cognitive behavior therapy has shown effectiveness:

 This list really is just the tip of the iceberg with CBT uses.
-Professionals also use the approach in elder care, relationship therapy, preventing occupational stress and even treating autism.
-It’s considered a collaborative therapy where clients and counselors work together, but it can take place in an individual or group setting.
-Client needs dictate this decision.
+Professionals also use the approach in elder care, relationship therapy, preventing job stress, treating autism and even military sexual trauma or other traumatic events that our first responders and military veterans suffer from.
+It’s considered a collaborative therapy where clients and counselors work together, but it can take place in an individual or group therapy setting.
+Client needs to dictate this decision.

-The core principles of cognitive behavioral therapy state that mental illness involves learned patterns of unhelpful behavior and faulty ways of thinking.
+The core principles of CBT state that mental illness involves learned patterns of unhelpful behavior and faulty ways of thinking.
 By facing these issues head on, CBT helps clients relieve the symptoms of mental health problems.

 Studies have shown that CBT has a higher success rate than other treatments.
 This was true in nearly 90 percent of reviewed research.
-Frontiers in Psychiatry even called cognitive behavioral therapy the “gold standard of psychotherapy.”
-Research shows the treatment is most effective with bulimia, somatoform disorders, general stress, anger control problems and anxiety disorders.
+Frontiers in Psychiatry even called cognitive behavior therapy the “gold standard of psychotherapy.”
+Research shows the treatment is most effective with drug-chemical dependency, bulimia, somatoform disorders, general stress, anger control problems and anxiety disorders.

 Studies also found CBT to be as effective as medications when treating certain forms of PTSD, substance abuse, tics and borderline personality disorder.
-This doesn’t mean, however, that medication isn’t appropriate in certain instances.
-In fact, CBT is often most effective when combined with other targeted therapies.
+This doesn’t mean, however, that medication-assisted treatment isn’t appropriate in certain instances.
+In fact, CBT is often most effective when combined with other targeted therapies such as dialectical behavioral therapy.
 Identifying the best combination of approaches is vital.

 The primary benefit of cognitive behavioral therapy is obvious: it works.
 The statistics don’t lie, but clients should still know what they’re signing up for.
-CBT essentially helps people learn to become their own therapists.
+The primary focus and goal of CBT is to help people learn to become their own therapists.
 Before setting out on this journey, though, the following benefits help them get to that point.

 Each of these CBT benefits helps clients with specific needs.
 This therapy is wide ranging and uses a variety of strategies.
 Since everyone has different needs, not all available strategies will get used in treatment sessions.
 By pinpointing and understanding the problems their clients are facing, though, medical professionals can create a targeted approach that will work.

-Transformations at Mending Fences is committed to helping our clients take their lives back.
+Transformations Mending Fences is committed to helping our clients take their lives back.
 Drug abuse and mental illness do not have to control everything you do.
-Our certified staff of professionals is ready to help you figure out the best treatment option in your situation.
+Our certified staff of professionals is ready to help you figure out the best addiction and mental health treatment option in your situation.
 Whether it’s CBT or one of our many other offerings, we’ll strive to find something that works for you.

-Contact us today and get started on the path to mental wellness.
+Contact us today to learn more about our addiction and mental health services and get started on the path to mental wellness.